 About the Yasuo Sakakibara Prize

-The Yasuo Sakakibara Prize honors the best paper presented by an international scholar at the Annual Meeting.
+The Yasuo Sakakibara Prize honors the best paper presented by an international scholar at the ASA Annual Meeting, November 9-12, 2-17, in Chicago, Illinois.
 The awardee receives $500.
-The awardee will be announced at the annual meeting of the American Studies Association, November 10, 2017.
+The awardee will be announced at the annual awards ceremony of the American Studies Association, November 10, 2017.

 The prize honors Yasuo Sakakibara, Professor Emeritus of Economics and first chair of the Graduate School in American Studies at Doshisha University, and a past president of the Japanese Association for American Studies.